Polymer Clay Surface Applique and Confetti Inlay Guide

 - the motifs spread and blur

-- the edges lose the crisp shadow that makes the design readable
+- the edges lose the crisp shadow that makes the design clear

 Needle tools and silicone detail shapers help you press pieces into place without flattening the whole face with your fingertips.